johnhenry/http-store/readme.md

 ###Standard HTTP Methods

 Once Running, you may access the key-value store via standard HTTP verbs.
-The key is a combination collection and name.
-The value is the body of the request.
+The key is the string of request parameters The value is the body of the request.

-####__PUT__ /:collection/:key
+####__PUT__ /:key

 Insert values in to the database via the __PUT__ method Content-Type header will be stored along with object.